reyestech/Nmap-Metasploit-Penetration-Testing-Report/README.md

 ## Metasploit (Picture 2.7-3.0)
 Now that we have the username and password, we use a Metasploit framework to access other users and a Meterpreter shell to access our targets.
 Create a Meterpreter shell.
 Use the command "msfconsole" and load "windows/smb/psexec" with the stolen credentials (user ID and password) and the IP address of the client's user.
-Now, we have a secure connection if needed, and we can also change our privileges for ourselves and other users on the server using" our admin status."
+Now, we have a secure connection if needed, and we can also change our privileges for ourselves and other users on the server using our admin status."

 Findings
 - Access to the Admin server with DevOps privileges.